awsdocs/aws-iot-sitewise-user-guide/doc_source/security_iam_service-with-iam.md

 AWS IoT SiteWise supports using temporary credentials\.

 SiteWise Monitor supports federated users to access portals\.
+Portal users authenticate with their AWS SSO or IAM credentials\.

+**Important**  <a name="iam-portal-user-permissions"></a>
+IAM users or roles must have the `iotsitewise:DescribePortal` permission to sign in to the portal\.

 When a user signs in to a portal, SiteWise Monitor generates a session policy that provides the following permissions:
 + Read\-only access to the assets and asset data in AWS IoT SiteWise in your account to which that portal's role provides access\.
 + Access to projects in that portal to which the user has administrator \(project owner\) or read\-only \(project viewer\) access\.

-For more information about federated portal user permissions, see [Using service\-linked roles for AWS IoT SiteWise](using-service-linked-roles.md)\.
+For more information about federated portal user permissions, see [Using service roles for AWS IoT SiteWise Monitor](monitor-service-role.md)\.

 ### Service\-linked roles<a name="security_iam_service-with-iam-roles-service-linked"></a>